 - If you wear glasses, make sure they are smudge-free.

 - Please make sure that if you sometimes wear glasses and sometimes don't, please create two calibration profiles and name them accordingly.

 If you have gone through an eye surgery where scars were left on your cornea, the eye tracker might for some view angles have difficulties locating the reflection created on your cornea.
 This could lead to inaccurate results for some gaze angles or further complications such as that your eyes can't be detected.

-If you have only undergone surgery on one of your eyes that left scars and makes the reflection distorted, however, you have the option to exclusively track the other eye.
+If you have only undergone surgery on one of your eyes that left scars and makes the reflection distorted, then you have the option to exclusively track the other eye.
 This can be selected in your profile settings.

 Please have in mind though that every case is different.

 There are certain types of glasses that could affect the accuracy and the precision of the gaze estimation.